koljah-de/cmail/README.md

 # cmail - CheckMail
-A bash script that checks if an email address is valid or not.
+A bash script that checks if an e-mail address is valid by connecting to the smtp server and checking the result.

 ### Preparing
 You need to install: